[Fixed!] INDEX MATCH Not Returning Correct Value in Excel (5 Reasons)

 Blank Cells Can Lead INDEX MATCH Not to Return Correct Value in Excel

-Now, if someone inserts blank cells in the original dataset, Cell G5 will show an incorrect result.
+But if blank cells are inserted in the original dataset, cell G5 will subsequently show an incorrect result.

 Blank Cells Can Lead INDEX MATCH Not to Return Correct Value in Excel